adamjmurray/Ember-Drum-Sequencer/README.md

 License
 -------
-Meh...
-I don't care.
-I built this for the experience.
-So do whatever you want.
-Let's say this code is released under the [MIT license](http://www.opensource.org/licenses/mit-license.php).
+See license.txt

-If you do something cool with this app, shoot me a note on github.
-Some credit would be nice too :)
+If you do something cool with this app, let me know!

 -----------------
-Adam Murray, 2011-2012
+Adam Murray, 2011-2013